-Little did we know that Loving Hut Express was a street food vendor located near dock in Yaletown.
-Great (or not so great)… But the parking was paid, and we were hungry.
-Thus, this vegan spot received our orders in no time.
-Approximately 15 minutes later, we finally got our hands on the food.
+Little did we know that Loving Hut Express was a street food vendor located near a dock in Yaletown.
+Great or not so great… But the parking was paid, and we were hungry.
+In no time, this vegan spot received our orders.
+Approximately 15 minutes later, we got our hands on the food.
 I could swear it was the best vegan street food I had ever tried up to that point.
-I loved this street treat in Vancouver, and so did my husband who, by the way, is very picky when it comes to food.
-His theory is: “When you pay for the food, it’s gotta to be good.”
-The guy is definitely right.
-And Vancouver got everything right with the best vegan street food.

 9. Cold Weather and Hot Drinks